Make your own survival cement with this guide and build yourself a sturdier building wherever you find yourself!

 If you are trying to survive in the wilderness or if a disaster destroys your home, homemade concrete could be your saving grace.
-You just need to know how to make it.
+So now, you just need to know how to make it.

 You can also use it to build an oven inside your mud hut.
-You just need to put some effort into turning the mud and grass into cement.
+You just need to put some effort into turning the mud and grass into cement, though.

-Then you can start building habitable structures if you ever have to make it on your own out in the wilderness.
+Then, you can start building habitable structures if you ever have to make it on your own out in the wilderness.
 Here is a peek at the original article.
 You can review the whole cement-making process here.

 Step 1: Find a Source of Mud

-Step 2: Fill up a Bucket
+Step 2: Fill Up a Bucket

 The great thing about homemade survival cement is you can use it to build just about anything you can think of.
 Whether you need walls for your dwelling, oven for cooking, or a food cache, you can use all the resources that nature can provide in order to survive.

 Making homemade survival cement is easy and fun, and the end product is very useful.
 If you are planning a big project, fill an entire bucket with your ball of mud.

 Tips for Making Good Homemade Survival Cement